top of page

 The settlement should be getting lively at 6pm.
 I walked to the same bus stop beside Dutch Square where I was dropped off earlier.
 Panorama Melaka Bus 17 came at 7pm and I boarded it for RM1.50 to a bus stop nearest to the Portuguese Settlement.
 It was a short walk to the settlement after alighting from the bus.

+Some residential houses in the Portuguese Settlement were doubling up as restaurants or shops.
+As most of the residents were fishermen, their livelihood depended on the seas.
 The seafood restaurants were all near to the jetty.
 One of the restaurant operators informed me that a certain fishermen-related festival would be held on 29 June (2024) evening, a Saturday.
 And there would be dance and performance in the open stage area.

 While sipping on the toddy, I came to Derrick’s Burger stall not far from Nachi’s stall.
-I ordered a special beef burger, with cheese and egg, sat down behind the stall and ate the burger.
+I bought a special beef burger, with cheese and egg, sat down behind the stall and ate the burger.
 It was delicious, reminded me of Fendy’s Burger but tasted a little different.

 After the burger, I went back to Nachi’s stall and bought another cup of toddy, reusing the cup that I had.
 Then, I strolled back to the bus stop while sipping the toddy.
-Perhaps, I should have purchased a bottle.
+I should have purchased a bottle.

 Jonker Street Night Market was taking place along Jonker Walk — a weekly affair from Friday to Sunday — but crowds on Sundays were usually lesser than Saturdays.
-Most tourists would leave the old town on Sunday and that was why I chose to arrive on a Sunday.
+Most weekend tourists would leave the old town on Sunday and that was why I chose to arrive on a Sunday.

 I walked through the night market without much enthusiasm since I had eaten and not buying anything that would add weight to my backpack.
 I headed straight for the guest house.